thisdavej/getJSON-google-sheets/README.md

 Functions to fetch, filter, and sort JSON Web APIs in Google Sheets and render the results using a simple and powerful string template.

 The `GetJSON-functions.gs` file adds a `=GETJSON()` function and other functions to your spreadsheet, and you're off and running!
+See [Fetching, Filtering, and Sorting JSON APIs in Google Sheets: The Missing Functions](https://thisdavej.com/fetching-filtering-and-sorting-json-apis-in-google-sheets-the-missing-functions/) for the full documentation or continue reading for a high level jump-start.

 ## Installation